RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #35

+Also downed my vitamin c&d today.
+Started up a fresh water and I'm ready to jump into coding.
+Jess luckily has blueberry juice that I'm able to use now to make taking the vitamin c powder easier.
+It isn't the best taste in my mouth.
+Gotta keep working on my health.
+I'm doing good, diet is the hardest and habit is the hardest, so I just have to keep doing.
+For habit, just keep persisting.
+No matter how little I do, build the habit first just do it.
+Quality doesn't need to be focused on yet.
+At least I have the habit to stand in the shower now and then follow it up immediately with stairs.

 ## #34

 Alright did my first set of stairs today.
 It was only 10 minutes and the soar in